wyattPol/wyattPol.github.io/_news/announcement_2.md

 **[Research] Adaptive Neural Gradient Fields for Robot Planning and Control with Hardware in the Loop**

-A novel approach designed to make optimization-based planning and control far more effective.
-By leveraging neural networks to model gradients, this method offers a smarter, more adaptive way to handle the complexities of hardware differentiation.
+We present a novel optimization-based approach for robot planning and control that significantly enhances performance and efficiency.
+Our method leverages neural networks to learn and model gradient fields, enabling more sophisticated handling of hardware differentiation challenges in real-world robotic systems.
+In experimental validation using the Gymnasium HalfCheetah-v4 environment, our policy demonstrates remarkable sample efficiency.
+With just 100 training iterations and optimization over a 10-timestep horizon, we achieve stable forward locomotion with precise endpoint control.
+The trained agent successfully maintains continuous forward movement while accurately stopping at designated target positions, highlighting the method's effectiveness in both trajectory following and terminal state convergence.
+This concise training paradigm represents a significant advancement in sample-efficient learning for complex locomotion tasks, particularly in scenarios requiring precise position control.

 <video width="750" controls>
   <source src="/assets/video/100itr.mp4" type="video/mp4">